 The Company's internal control over financial reporting as of December 31, 2019 has been audited by Grant Thornton LLP, an independent registered public accounting firm, which also audited the financial statements of the Company for the year ended December 31, 2019, as stated in their report which is presented in this Annual Report.

-/s/ Melvin C. Payne Melvin C. Payne Chief Executive Officer and Chairman of the Board
+/s/ Melvin C. Payne

 /s/ Viki K. Blinderman